Unauthorised absences from work – a step-by-step guide

 - Work on employee engagement – this might seem like an intangible concept, but ensuring your team members are happy with their workload and the environment they work in is crucial to get high-performing teams.
 Perhaps run engagement surveys through an HR software like Charlie to find out how your team is doing.

-- Automate time off management – invest in HR software to keep track of all types of absence from annual leave to sick leave and never miss a thing
+- Automate time off management – invest in HR software to keep track of all types of absences from annual leave to sick leave and never miss a thing

 Once all this is done, you’ve got all the steps in your pocket to understand how to deal with unauthorised absences.

-And if you want to learn more about time off, perhaps have a look at our guide on what is annual leave at your small business or startup.
+And if you want to learn more about time off, perhaps have a look at our guide on average sick days in the UK.